aarondavidpolley/fmWATCH/README.md

 # fmWATCH

-In development scripting for monitoring and resolving false mounts
+In development scripting for monitoring and resolving false mount points

+A false mount “Watchdog”

 Currently, targets and addresses the empty mount points created in /Volumes by a bug in macOS 10.12 Sierra and above.
 When a network drive is already mounted, further attempts to mount via Go > Connect To Server or persistent scripting cause the creation of the empty ditectories